 A Norwegian dance champion who swapped competition halls for the national spotlight, winning the country's biggest dance show with electrifying precision.

-Helene Spilling Ødegaard's life has been a rhythm of counted beats and polished steps since childhood.
-A prodigy in the competitive dance sport world, she amassed a staggering 17 Norwegian championship titles in Latin and Ballroom, representing her country on European and world stages.
-Her technical mastery was absolute, but it was her transition to television that made her a household name.
-Joining 'Skal vi danse' (the Norwegian 'Dancing with the Stars') as a professional dancer, she brought athletic rigor and theatrical flair to the ballroom.
-In 2021, her partnership with comedian and actor Magnus Devold captivated the nation, leading them to victory in the show's 17th season. Ødegaard embodies the bridge between high-level sport and popular entertainment, making the complexity of dance accessible and thrilling for millions.
+Helene Spilling Ødegaard won 17 Norwegian championship titles in Latin and Ballroom, representing her country on European and world stages.
+Born in 1996, she was a prodigy in competitive dance sport from childhood, amassing technical mastery.
+Her transition to television made her a national figure: joining 'Skal vi danse' (the Norwegian 'Dancing with the Stars') as a professional dancer, she brought athletic rigor and theatrical flair to the ballroom.
+In 2021, her partnership with comedian Magnus Devold captivated the nation, leading them to victory in the show's 17th season. Ødegaard bridges high-level sport and popular entertainment, making dance's complexity accessible for millions.

 1981–1996